-I am a Lecturer in Psychology and a registered psychodynamic therapist working in private practice.
+I am a Senior Lecturer in Psychology and an experienced psychodynamic therapist working in private practice.
 In line with this, my teaching and research activities take place at the intersection between social psychology and psychotherapy/counselling, with my interest lying in the broad issue of how human beings relate to each other.
-I am also a member of the Psychotherapy and Counselling Research Group as well as the convenor of the Social Psychology Research Group.
+I am also a member of the Psychotherapy and Counselling Research Group as well as the Culture and Social Psychology Research Collaborative.

 PhD in Psychology (Loughborough University)